pingcap/docs/tidb-cloud/pause-or-resume-tidb-cluster.md

 ## Limitations

 - You can pause your cluster only when it is in the **Normal** state.
 If your cluster is in other states such as **Scaling**, you must wait for the current operation to be completed before pausing the cluster.
-- You cannot pause your cluster when it is importing data.
+- You cannot pause your cluster when a data import task is going on.
 You can either wait for the import task to be completed or cancel the import task.
-- You cannot pause your cluster when it is backing up data.
-You can either wait for the current backup jobs to be completed or [delete the running backup job](/tidb-cloud/backup-and-restore.md#delete-a-running-backup-job).
+- You cannot pause your cluster when a backup job is going on.
+You can either wait for the current backup job to be completed or [delete the running backup job](/tidb-cloud/backup-and-restore.md#delete-a-running-backup-job).

 <!--- - You cannot pause your cluster if it has any [Changefeeds](/tidb-cloud/changefeed-overview.md).
 You need to delete the existing Changefeeds ([Delete Sink to Apache Kafka](/tidb-cloud/changefeed-sink-to-apache-kafka.md#delete-a-sink) or [Delete Sink to MySQL](/tidb-cloud/changefeed-sink-to-mysql.md#delete-a-sink)) before pausing the cluster. --->